-Sarah Gwyer is known for her exuberant work incorporating a rainbow of stitched colours with a vast treasure-trove of beads and charms.
-Through her painstakingly-crafted portraits and sculptures of famous faces she explores celebrity culture, consumerism and commercialism.
+Sarah Gwyer is known for her exuberant portraits, in which she expertly combines a rainbow of colourful threads with a vast treasure-trove of beads and charms.
+The result is painstakingly crafted images and sculptures of famous faces that explore celebrity culture, consumerism and commercialism.

 The benefit of great teachers

 Sarah Gwyer: The thread itself first attracted me to textile art as a medium.
 It gives such versatility and strength.
 Thread can be used in so many ways to tell a story.

 I love its heritage and feel passionately that textile art is too often overlooked in the art world.
 I wanted to play a small part in changing that.

 I grew up around lots of crafting.
 My maternal Grandfather was a wood carver; I used to love spending time in his workshop and this is where I first learnt how to work in three dimensions.
 I was fortunate that my school, Newent Community School, truly valued the visual arts.
 All my teachers were, and still are, practising artists.

 My work has been particularly influenced by James Rosenquist.
 I visited his Retrospective at the Guggenheim New York and the scale of his work is often in the back of my mind.
 I loved how easy it was to access visually, the colours and the ambitious size of his work; his painting F111 is over 83 feet!
 I’ve always believed art should be for all and that you can make a statement without alienating the audience.
 All of his work does this and it is visually stunning to boot.

 My daily life has a large influence on my work, trying to bounce around all the things women are expected to be while balancing my career and a young family.
 These experiences have led me to explore the concept of womanhood in today’s world.

 This balancing act would not be possible without very supportive family and friends.